peritext/peritext/specification/files/doc-meta_syntax.md

 *
 meta property two
 *
+metadata property three

+this property spreads
+on several lines
+*
+metadata property four
 ```

-Then each line is composed of at least three parts, that are separated with the ':' symbol.
+Then each metadata item is composed of at least three parts, that are separated with the ':' symbol.

 * first part describes the domain of the meta property (example: "general", "dublincore", "twitter", ...)
 * second part represents the key of the property to specify (example: "title")